Are you building your voice through Medium, but Medium isn’t helping?

 Medium isn’t what Twitter used to be when it started, good’ol follow-unfollow strategy isn’t going to help you grow your traffic.

 9. Stand on the giant’s shoulder

-Since personal followers isn’t a huge factor in reaching to a larger pool of audiences, posting on well-established publications like UX Collective, The Startup, Product Coalition, and Towards Data Science.
+Since personal followers aren’t a huge factor in reaching a larger pool of audiences, posting on well-established publications like UX Collective, The Startup, Product Coalition, and Towards Data Science.

 I hope these insights are useful to you.
 I know you will because that’s how others feel about the insights.